What will the winter term look like?

-What do international students need to know about the fall term?
+What do international students need to know about the winter term?

-U of T is working closely with the Government to ensure that international students can study even if they are not able to make it to Toronto for the fall term.
+U of T is working closely with the Government to ensure that international students can study even if they are not able to make it to Toronto.
 International students are encouraged to contact and work with experts at the Centre for International Experience.

 Where can I find mental health and well-being resources?

 We are intimately aware of how physical distancing, the barrage of anxiety-inducing headlines, and working remotely can have a significant impact on mental health and well-being.

 We understand that many students are experiencing a heightened level of stress and anxiety and many students are also managing the additional strain of providing emotional support for others and correcting misinformation.
 It’s important for everyone to acknowledge that we are all doing our best to be productive under these conditions.
 With this in mind, we have posted practical suggestions and resources to support our community during this time on our DLSPH “Staying Well” on the Live Updates on COVID-19 from DLSPH page.

 OISE also has a fantastic, holistic wellness page that covers things, such as:

 - Breathing/the Breath

 - How to Stay Social